ivanm376/test-project-bootstrap/README.md

 > npm install --also=dev

-Run, in each, separately server and webpack
+Run in each terminal, separately, server and webpack

 > npm run server-dev
 > npm run webpack-watch